wmelvin/wmelvin/README.md

 <details>
 <summary>(none)</summary>
 <ul>
+<li><a href="https://github.com/wmelvin/az-vm-laz-build">az-vm-laz-build</a> - Scripts to create, run, and delete an Azure VM for building a Lazarus project (not quite a pipeline)</li>
 <li><a href="https://github.com/wmelvin/azfunc-md-csv">azfunc-md-csv</a> - Azure Function (Python) that creates a Markdown table from a CSV file.</li>
 <li><a href="https://github.com/wmelvin/blobby-tables">blobby-tables</a> - Explore Azure Storage blobs and tables.</li>
 <li><a href="https://github.com/wmelvin/completed-courses">completed-courses</a> - Documenting my completed training courses.</li>